Anakbayan: Ideology

-Anakbayan subscribes to the national democracy movement, a Filipino left-wing alliance of various socialist, communist, and Marxist–Leninist–Maoist organizations that oppose foreign imperialism, landlordism, monopolistic capitalism, and corrupt government officials.
-It is an activist group that advocates for jobs, livable wages, land reform, education, social services, justice, and human rights.
+Anakbayan subscribes to National Democracy, a Filipino nationalist ideology based on a Marxist–Leninist–Maoist perspective pledging to oppose foreign imperialism, landlordism, monopolistic capitalism, and corrupt government officials, with the Philippine Democratic Revolution to address these ills.
+Anakbayan prioritizes living wages, land reform, expanded social programs and public education, and legal rights.

 History

 Background

-Formed on Bonifacio Day (30 November) 1998, Anakbayan unites Filipino youth aged 18 to 35 from different backgrounds to promote national democracy, specifically in the Philippines.
+Formed on Bonifacio Day (30 November) 1998, Anakbayan unites Filipino youth aged 13 to 35 from different backgrounds to promote National Democracy, especially in the Philippines.
 They believe that the country is not truly free or democratic and seek to make real the democratic rights of the people.

 ManilaToday claims Anakbayan draws inspiration from the revolutionary movement of the Katipunan and the influential martial-law era youth organization Kabataang Makabayan.
-Issues within the National Democratic Movement during the 1990s led to the formation of a comprehensive youth organization that tackles social issues in the Philippines.
+Issues within the National Democratic Movement during the 1990s led to the formation of a youth organization that tackles social issues in the Philippines.

 Early years

-In order to form a comprehensive youth organization by the National Democratic Movement, a National Organizing Committee was formed by members of League of Filipino Students (LFS), as well as other activists from University of the Philippines, Polytechnic University of the Philippines, and University of the East.
+For the National Democratic Movement to form a comprehensive youth organization, a National Organizing Committee was formed by members of League of Filipino Students (LFS), as well as other activists from University of the Philippines, Polytechnic University of the Philippines, and University of the East.
 The committee held its conferences in Del Pan Sports Complex, Tondo, Manila that started on November 28, 1998, through the help of the community and League of Tondo Youth.
 Youth delegates came from different regions across the Philippines.
 Anakbayan was formally established on November 30, in commemoration of the 135th birthday of Andrés Bonifacio, co-founder of the Katipunan, and the 34th anniversary of the Kabataang Makabayan.
 As the League of Tondo Youth merged with newly established organization, Anakbayan's first members also came from LFS, Student Christian Movement of the Philippines (SCMP), Center for Nationalist Studies, among other progressive youth organizations.

 Anakbayan was participative of the movement, called Estrada Resign Youth Movement, to oust Philippine President Joseph "Erap" Estrada, describing him as "anti-youth", especially with budget cuts on the education sector.
 The movement culminated in People Power II, in which Anakbayan was instrumental in the participation of about 200,000 youth against Estrada.
 The organization popularized the call, “Sobra nang pahirap, patalsikin si Erap!”
 (Too much oppression, oust Erap!) which reverberated nationwide.